Pia Pounds

-Pia Pounds, born Tracy Kirabo, is a Ugandan singer-songwriter known for electronic dance, RnB, and Afrobeat music.
-She is also an actress, and businesswoman.
+Pia Pounds whose birth name is Tracy Kirabo, is a Ugandan singer-songwriter known for electronic dance, RnB, and Afrobeat music.
+She is also an actor and businesswoman.

 She gained significant international recognition with her hit single Tupaate, which became a viral sensation and achieved a remarkable milestone by being featured in the Netflix series Young, Famous & African, making her the first Ugandan female artist to attain such an honor.

-Early life and career
+Background and early life

 Born on 8 November 1996 in Gomba and raised in Buziga by her auntie after the death of her mother when she was 2 years old.

+Career

-Pounds grew up doing odd jobs in order to sustain herself, raise money for school fees and also get money for her music career.
+Pounds grew up doing odd jobs to sustain herself, raise money for school fees and also get money for her music career.
 She demonstrated her musical talents from a young age through music and dance.
 She has performed live in Uganda, UAE, Kenya, Rwanda and South Sudan.

-In 2011, Pounds was first recognized on the music scene at 14 years while in high school with her song titled "Just the Way You Are" which featured Ragga dee.
+In 2011, Pounds was first recognized on the music scene at 14 years while in high school with her song titled "Just the Way You Are" which featured Ragga Dee.
 She took a hiatus in music and returned to finish high school.

 She returned into music while she was a sophomore student at university in 2017.
 She was signed by Eddy Kenzo’s Big Talent Entertainment label in 2018.
 Under Big Talent, Pounds' biggest releases were Tubawe and Wawangula.
 She refused to renew her contract with the label and exited Big Talent Entertainment and started releasing her music as an independent artist in 2019.
 She later teamed up with producer Kuseim and founded Pia Pounds Limited and co-founded the African Bureau of Music(ABM), where she released a string of singles like Tupaate and Bitimba.

 Her EP titled Tupaate topped Uganda's hit list chart for example "Apple Music Top 100 Uganda 2023", her song "Tupaate" is part of the soundtrack for the Netflix show Young, Famous and African.
 "Tupaate RMX" (featuring Eddy Kenzo and McAfrika) was Trace Muzik "Song of the Year".